View program plan of study for BSN to DNP AGACNP

 Timeline for degree completion

 All DNP and MSN degree specialty tracks are designed with full and part time plans of study.
 Many of these options can be completed in five to eight semesters.
-All work toward a doctoral or master’s degree (transfer credits, credits completed at UNR prior to program admission, and all examinations) must be completed within six (6) calendar years immediately preceding the granting of the degree.
+All work toward a doctoral or master’s degree (transfer credits, credits completed at the University of Nevada, Reno prior to program admission, and all examinations) must be completed within six (6) calendar years immediately preceding the granting of the degree.
 Requests for extensions must come from the major advisor with concurrence of the OSN Associate Dean for Graduate Programs and be based on an academic or humanitarian rationale for the delay in degree completion.
 Not to exceed one year.
+Courses falling outside the 6-year timeframe will need to be repeated.

 Courses and course load

-- Only graduate courses (numbered 600 or higher at UNR) are applicable toward the DNP, MSN, and Post-Master’s certificate/degree.
+1. Only graduate courses (numbered 600 or higher at the University of Nevada, Reno) are applicable toward the DNP, MSN, and Post-Master’s certificate/degree.
 These include web-based courses, if available.

-- Transfer Credits: These are credits transferred from another institution.
-Credits completed at UNR in another program or as a graduate special do not need to be transferred.
-Transfer credit can be requested on the Graduate Credit Transfer Evaluation Request formavailable on Graduate School website, and must be signed by the student, major advisor, and graduate director.
-Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
+2. Transfer Credits: These are credits transferred from another institution.
+Credits completed at the University of Nevada, Reno in another program or as a graduate special do not need to be transferred.
+Transfer credit is requested on the Graduate Credit Transfer Evaluation Request form available on Graduate School website and must be signed by the student, major advisor, and graduate Dean.
+Transfer credits applied to the doctorate or master’s program must comply with the time limitation on graduate work (6 years).
 Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree.
-Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students pursuing a doctoral degree.
+Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students earning a doctoral degree.
+Additionally, no more than 12 credits completed either prior to admission to a graduate program or transferred from another institution may be applied to the degree.
+The Graduate Credit Transfer Evaluation Request Form should be used to evaluate transfer credits.

 Continuous enrollment